 Yes, yes you can.
 The result of this pizookie recipe is different and more cake-y than if you were to bake it in the oven and it doesn’t get crispy but that’s okay when it comes to pizookies.

-The result?
-Quick, hot, gooey microwave chocolate chip cookie pizookie perfection!
+The result here was a quick, hot, gooey microwave chocolate chip cookie pizookie perfection!

-This recipe makes 2 fairly big cookies and is just enough to not make me want another, especially when topped with ice cream and hot fudge.
+This pizookie recipe makes two fairly big cookies and is just enough not to make me want another, especially when topped with ice cream and hot fudge.
 It starts by mixing up the cookie dough in a small bowl just like regular cookies but since it’s such a small amount, mixing it by hand is pretty easy.

 REALLY fast.
 Do you like the texture of erasers?
 No?
 Then watch carefully!

-It won’t be golden brown like it would be if baked in the oven, but it will cooked– promise!
+This Pizookie recipe won’t be golden brown like it would be if baked in the oven, but it will be cooked– promise!
 No one will notice anyway when a big scoop of vanilla ice cream starts melting over the top and you’re digging in.